dawidl022/go-const-generics/projects/go-generic-array-sizes/proposal/issue.md

 https://github.com/golang/go/issues/44253 proposes to introduce generic parameterization of array sizes.
-This issue has been open for 3 years, with seemingly no recent progress.
+The issue has been open for 3 years, with seemingly no recent progress.

 The new proposal differs in that it introduces an explicit numerical "const"